PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 #.
 We specified the beam size.
 The individual beamlines will have the
    opportunity to decide their own aperature settings, but they should hopefully reach a consensus on the names.

 #.
-You'll notice that there is no message about putting the instrument
-   in event mode.
-Since we were already in event mode, the instrument didn't perform the redundant step.

-#.
 The sample has been marked as a blank.
 The MEASUREMENT:TYPE block
    in the run's journal entry will be set to "blank", instead of